isabella232/journey-orchestration-learn.en-1/help/how-to-find-help-with-journey-orchestration.md

 activity: understand
 ---

-# Finding help within the [!UICONTROL Journey Orchestration] interface
+# How to find help with [!UICONTROL Journey Orchestration]

 This video explains where you can quickly find answers to your questions around [!UICONTROL Journey Orchestration], how to contact support, and where to log support tickets, as well as how you can give us feedback.